 3. Results

 The performance trade-offs among the MPs are illustrated in Figures 2 and 3.
 These plots feature the top ten performing methods defined as the shortest Euclidean distance from 100% EY, 0% PSD, 100% PGY and 0% VY.
 In doing so we scale performance linearly and weight metrics equally.
-This not intended to be a defensible representation of utility but rather a means of simplifying the presentation of results to those MPs that were most promising.
+This not intended to be a defensible representation of a utility function, but rather a means of simplifying the presentation of results to those MPs that were the most promising.

 3.1.
 Overall performance of generic and reference MPs